djalbat/highmark-yapp/README.md

         tokens
       };

-node.mount(parentDOMElement, siblingDOMElement, context);
+topmostHTMLNode.mount(parentDOMElement, siblingDOMElement, context);
 ```

-Note the use of the tokens in a `context` plain old JavaScript object that must be padded to the node's `mount()` method along with the parent and sibling DOM elements.
+Note the use of the tokens in a `context` plain old JavaScript object that must be passed to the topmost HTML node's `mount()` method along with the parent and sibling DOM elements.
 This is why there are two utility functions to create the node in two stages.
-By the way, the sibling DOM element, if not null, must be a child of the parent DOM element, in which case the node will be mounted immediately *before* it.
+By the way, the sibling DOM element, if not null, must be a child of the parent DOM element, in which case the node will be mounted immediately after it.

-Note also that the usual delimiters for block listings consisting of three backticks have been replaced with three single quotes `'''`.
-This generally makes things easier when working inside string template literals that use backticks for delimiters.

 ## Building